kiboschool/tk-intro-to-data/src/lessons/data-cleaning/data-cleaning.md

 # 🔢 Data cleaning techniques
 As a data scientist, we'll be working with lots of messy (or smelling 😖) data everyday.
 However, it is critical to ensure the accuracy, reliability, and integrity of the data by carefully _cleaning_ the data (without water 😁).
 In this lesson, we'll be looking at different data cleaning techniques needed to get the data ready for further analysis.
-First, we'll start by exploring techniques needed to handle `missing data`.
-Next, we'll see how to handle `duplicate` data.
-Lastly, we'll learn how to handle incosistent data formats like `dates`.
+First, we'll start by exploring techniques needed to handle `missing data`, and then we'll dive into what to do with `duplicate` data.

 <img src="./data-cleaning/data-cleaning-techniques.jpeg" height="300px" width="100%">